-and non-Somalis, had used writing prior to this time.
-I shall not present a history of the use of writing in Somali here, but rather describe instances of the way in which it has been and continues to be employed both in transcription and in composition by Somalis.

-One of the first books to appear following the adoption of the official writing system was the collection of poems composed by Sayvid Maxamed Cabdulle Xasan and published by Sheekh Jaamac Cumar Ciise (Jaamac 1974).
-Prior to the publication of the book, Sheekh Jaamac had spent some 20 years collecting and transcribing the poem texts from a number of sources, all of which are listed in the volume (see xiv-xv).
-What is interesting from our perspective is that there seemed to be no notion that writing the poems down implied a loss of any sort.
-That is to say, the transcription was something that was not in any way problematic for the collector:27 the poems were there, the people who knew the poems knew the definitive texts, and these could then simply be transformed from "oral definitive texts" into "written definitive texts."
-The introspection and thought that have, quite rightly, gone into Western academe's consideration of what it is to transcribe and how to properly transcribe was simply not an issue in this case.
-This is a particularly interesting example in that Sheekh Jaamac, although highly educated inside his own culture, had no Westernstyle education and came into contact with Western scholarship through his encounter with the anthropologist I. M. Lewis.28 The transcription of poems
+The use of writing in the composition and publication of Somali poetry is a relatively recent phenomenon.
+Although the language was first written in an official script only in 1972, a number of people, both Somalis and non-Somalis, had used writing prior to this.
+I shall not present a history of the use of writing in Somali here, but shall describe instances of the way in which it has been and continues to be used both in transcription and in composition by Somalis.
+One of the first books to be published following the adoption of the official writing system was the collection of poems by Sayid Maxamed Cabdulle Xasan by Sheekh Jaamac Cumar Ciise (Jaamac, 1974).
+Sheekh Jaamac, prior to the publication of the book had spent some twenty years collecting and transcribing the poem texts from a number of sources, all of which are listed in the book (see pp. xiv-xv).
+What is interesting from our perspective is that there seemed to be no notion that writing down the poems implied loss of any sort.
+That is to say, the writing was something that was not in any way problematic to Sheekh Jaamac,27 the poems were there, the people who knew the poems knew the definitive texts and these could then simply be transformed from 'oral definitive texts' into 'written definitive texts'.
+The introspection and thought which has, quite rightly, gone into Western academe's consideration of what it is to transcribe, and how to transcribe properly was simply not an issue in this case.
+This is a particularly interesting example in that Sheekh Jaamac, although highly educated inside his own culture, had no Western-style education and came into contact with Western styles of scholarship through his encounter with the anthropologist I. M. Lewis.28 The transcription of poems composed 'orally' is something which happens today also and I have met a number of poets, both old and young, who, although they compose their poems 'orally' see nothing wrong in the writing down of these poems.
+We may see this as an indication of their conception of the poem as a definitive text which is independent of the medium through which the poem may be communicated: it is essentially the same artefact whether heard or read, spoken or written.